 This is an obvious choice for any Bozeman staycation.
 Both Bridger and Big Sky have been dumped on with snow this winter, so take advantage of all that powder with a ski day!
 Click here for information on both ski areas.
 If downhill skiing isn't your thing, give cross country skiing a try.
 There are several groomed trails in town and and in the mountains for all ability levels.

 Sometimes you have to treat yourself!
 Sage Lodge in the Paradise Valley is just the place to do this.
-It's recently opened and it is beautiful with huge windows and outdoor patios to take in views of the Yellowstone River and Emigrant Peak.
+Sage is beautiful with huge windows and outdoor patios to take in views of the Yellowstone River and Emigrant Peak.
 There are two restaurants and a gorgeous spa and hot tubs for soaking throughout the property.
 It's indulgent, but if you're a Montana resident they cut you a deal...win-win for a staycation!
-Another night away option is Rainbow Ranch Lodge just outside of Big Sky.
-They have beautiful rooms with fireplaces, an infinity hot tub and restaurant.
+Another night-away option is Rainbow Ranch Lodge just outside of Big Sky.
+They have beautiful rooms with fireplaces, an infinity hot tub, and a great restaurant.
 Everything you need for a little R&R.

 Photo credit Sage Lodge

-Have you been to the Shane Lalani Center for the Arts in Livingston?
+Speaking of Livingston, have you been to the Shane Lalani Center for the Arts?
 Add it to your list, if you haven't!
 It is a community theater that has education, performances and more.
-For all of March they are showing Mamma Mia! including sing-along matinees on Saturdays.
-Anyone who knows and loves this show will be thrilled to get to sing along!
+For all of March they are showing The Music Man!
 Livingston is a thriving small town with so much to do, so if you don't feel like theater, you should still keep Livingston in mind for a fun day trip.
 Click here for ideas!

 Photo credit Shane Lalani Center for the Arts